zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 There are also several handlers such as:
 - `SuccessfulLoginHandler` - Handles the successful login
 - `UnauthorizedHandler` Handles unauthorized access
-- `BasicAuthUnauthorizedHandler` - Handles unauthorized access
+- `BasicAuthUnauthorizedHandler` - Handles unauthorized access for basic authentication
-- `FailedAuthenticationHandler` - Handles authentication error
+- `FailedAuthenticationHandler` - Handles authentication failure
-- `ResourceAccessExceptionHandler` - Handles other possible scenarios, such as `GatewayNotFoundException` or `ServiceNotAccessibleException`
+- `ResourceAccessExceptionHandler` - Handles exceptions related to accessing other services/resources, such as GatewayNotFoundException or ServiceNotAccessibleException
+- `AuthExceptionHandler` - Handles exceptions thrown during authentication process

 For more information, see [Spring Security Architecture](https://spring.io/guides/topicals/spring-security-architecture), and [Security with Spring Tutorial](https://www.baeldung.com/security-spring).